-For assets and liabilities that are recognized in the parent company financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based on the lowest level of input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+For assets and liabilities that are recognized in the consolidated financial statements on a recurring basis, the Group determines whether transfers have occurred between levels in the hierarchy by re-assessing categorization (based on the lowest level of input that is significant to the fair value measurement as a whole) at the end of each reporting period.

-The Company determines the policies and procedures for both recurring and non-recurring fair value measurements.
-For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy.
+The Group determines the policies and procedures for both recurring and non-recurring fair value measurements.
+For the purpose of fair value disclosures, the Group has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy.

-Financial Instruments
+Financial Instrument

-A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity investment of another entity.
+A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity investments of another entity.